bshastry/melange-checkers/README.md

 #### Directory structure

-- checker-code: Source and build dirs for the checker plug-in -- Contains source code and a `cmake` file for the checker -- Build directory needs to be created
+- checker-code: Source and build dirs for the checker plug-in
+ - Contains source code and a `cmake` file for the checker
+ - Build directory needs to be created

 - demo: Code and script for demo
- -- demo.c is a conjured up test file for the checker
+ - demo.c is a conjured up test file for the checker

+- tests: tests that clang analyzer fails

 #### Pre-requisites